lu-ci/apex-sigma-core/docs/information/commands.md

 `>>unhardblockwords` `>>unhardblockword` | Removes a hard blocked word allowing people to send messages containing it.
 To purge the entire word filter, enter --all as the command argument.
 Words should not be separated by a delimiter. | `>>unhardblockwords boobs`
 `>>viewcollectionjar` `>>viewjar` `>>jar` | Shows the contents of the collection jar.
 This includes the total, total for the current channel, total from you, and total from you in the current channel.
 You can also mention someone to view their contributions instead of your own. | `>>viewcollectionjar`
 `>>viewincident` `>>incident` `>>inc` | Shows detailed information on the specified incident.
 Specify the incident by its ID or order.
 The order is the chronological order that it was created in.
 Specify whether it's an ID or order by adding "id" or "order" as an argument.
 This command requires the Manage Messages permission. | `>>viewincident id e27e2e59`
+`>>whisper` `>>confess` | Submits an anonymous whisper to the server's designated channel.
+Whispers can be whatever you want.
+Maybe it's your deepest darkest confession O_O This command can be used in a DM if you wish to do it privately, however, if you use it in a DM, you must include a server ID before your message. | `>>whisper My secret confession!`
+`>>whisperchannel` `>>whisperch` | Designates a channel for whispers.
+When a new whisper is submitted, it will be posted there.
+To disable this, write disable after the command instead of a channel. | `>>whisperchannel #channel`
 [Back To Top](#module-index)

 ### STATISTICS